The Andrew Low House, located at 329 Abercorn Street overlooking Lafayette Square, offers insight into life in Savannah more than 150 years ago.

 Andrew Low came to Savannah from Scotland in the late 1820s as an ambitious teenager with plans to make a name for himself in the United States.
 In the 19th century, ships owned by A. Low & Co. supplied the ocean routes between Savannah and Liverpool, loaded with bales of cotton worth millions of dollars.
 As a result of the cotton boom and his sharp business acumen, Andrew Low eventually became Savannah’s wealthiest resident.

-In one of the home’s most innovative details, a 500-gallon cistern in the attic originally held water that could be piped to the kitchen and the bathroom, marking one of the city’s earliest indoor plumbing systems.
+In one of the home’s most innovative details is a 500-gallon cistern in the attic.
+Water from the cistern plumbed the kitchen and the bathroom.
+This was one of the city’s earliest indoor plumbing systems.

 For more information about the Andrew Low House, which offers guided tours, call (912) 233-6854.